-Change in financial instrument fair value represents non-cash changes in the market value of the Convertible Security, which is carried at fair value, as well as changes in the market value of the derivative liability component of the Convertible Notes, and the fair market value of Warrants issued under the Convertible Security.
-The 2017 loss includes the value of Warrants issued to Lind in connection with the Convertible Security Increase, while the 2016 gain primarily represents the impact of declining Common Share prices and trading volumes on the underlying valuation of the Convertible Security.
+Change in financial instrument fair value represents non-cash changes in the market value of the Convertible Security, which is carried at fair value, as well as changes in the market value of the derivative liability component of the Company's outstanding convertible promissory notes, and the fair market value of Warrants issued under the Convertible Security.
+The 2018 loss includes the value of Warrants issued to Lind in connection with the Second Tranche Increase.

-Foreign exchange (gain) loss is primarily due to changes in the United States dollar ("USD") against the Canadian dollar ("C\$"), and reflects the timing of foreign currency transactions and subsequent changes in exchange rates.
-The impact in 2017 primarily relates to changing foreign currency rates as applied to the USD-denominated convertible debt instruments and related party debt, which are recorded on the Canadian parent company books in C\$.
+Foreign exchange (gain) loss is primarily due to changes in the United States dollar ("USD") against the Canadian dollar ("C\$") and reflects the timing of foreign currency transactions and subsequent changes in exchange rates.
+The impact in 2018 primarily relates to changing foreign currency rates as applied to the USD-denominated convertible debt instruments and related-party debt, which are recorded on the Canadian parent company books in C\$.

-Three months ended December 31, 2017 compared to three months ended December 31, 2016
+Three months ended March 31, 2018 compared to three months ended March 31, 2017

-Overall, the increase in net loss for the quarter ended December 31, 2017 as compared to the same period in 2016 is the result of primarily the same factors underlying the six-month changes, as discussed above, with respect to employee-related costs, professional fees, exploration expenditures, change in financial instrument fair value, and foreign exchange (gain) loss.
+Overall, the increase in net loss for the quarter ended March 31, 2018 as compared to the same period in 2017 is the result of primarily the same factors underlying the nine-month changes, as discussed above, with respect to employee-related costs, professional fees, exploration expenditures, change in financial instrument fair value, and foreign exchange (gain) loss.